 The bar association received several well-written entries for the 2012-2013 Law Student Writing Competition, most of which were highly meritorious and deserving of substantial praise.
 The following winners were selected by the committee:

 The first place prize of $2,000 was awarded to Frances Wade, who is a 3L J.D. candidate at George Washington University Law School.
 Frances’ paper is titled, “Temporary Takings and Rails-to-Trails: The Supreme Court’s Arkansas Game and Fish Commission v.
 United States Invalidates the Federal Circuit’s Ladd v.
 United States.”
 A copy of her paper is found here.

 The second place prize of $1,000 was awarded to Melanie Migliaccio, who is a 3L J.D. candidate at Liberty University School of Law.
 Melanie’s paper is titled, “Inconsistency and Uncertainty: The Problem of Applying Partnership Taxation to Limited Liability Companies.”
 A copy of her paper is found here.

-2013 Carole Bailey Scholarship Winner
+2014 Carole Bailey Scholarship